BV003/BV003/README.md

 ### 👋 Hi
 I'm Michael Liu.
 I am currently studying artificial intelligence and software engineering.
-Aspiring Research Assistant in computer science and artificial intelligence.
+I aim to become a skilled and innovative engineer in computer science and AI.

 ### 🔗 Projects Overview